pea-sys/ZopfliPng-GUI/README.md

 ## ※Warning

-Overwrites the original Png files.
+If the size is reduced, the original Png file is overwritten.

 ## [usage]